Splintaz/autoproxy/README.md

 2. Install Brave: https://brave.com
 3. Install Chromedriver: https://chromedriver.chromium.org/downloads
 4. Brave should be in /opt/brave.com/brave/brave
-5. Chromedriver should be in /usr/bin/chromedriver
+5. Chromedriver should be in /usr/bin/chromedriver.
-6. Do not run as root
+6. Do not run as root.
-7. Run the .py file
+7. Run the list.py file.
 8. You should now get a proxylist.txt in your directory
+9. Run proxy.py, and it should automatically detect your settings.